anton-rs/kona/fpvm-tests/README.md

 # `fpvm-tests`

-This directory contains tests for Rust programs running on top of various FPVMs.
+This directory contains tests for Rust programs running on top of supported Fault Proof Virtual Machines.

 ## Usage